abnegantes/abnegantes/README.md

 ###  List of technologies

-My main programming languages are Python 3 and JavaScript.But i can try my best in statistics, math and different manipulations with data.
+My main programming languages are Python 3 and JavaScript.
+But i can try my best in statistics, math and different manipulations with data.
 I also fell myself comfortable with C++ in Arduino.
-I can code in Sratch!
+I can code in Scratch!
 It's my best epic skill.

 And i'm in love with vizualizations!